ProvisionGenie/ProvisionGenie/Docs/docs/deploymentguide/3-deployazureresources.md

 ## Deploy using the script

 - Open Azure cloud shell at [shell.azure.com](https://shell.azure.com)
+> This guide assumes the use of a PowerShell environment.
 - Change the working directory to the `ProvisionGenie/Deployment/Scripts` folder
     - `cd ./ProvisionGenie/Deployment/Scripts`
 - Execute the script `./Deploy-Solution.ps1` and supply the following parameters: